 - Have a friend hold the tree at the appropriate height in the hole while you begin filling in under the roots until it can rest, unassisted, in the bottom of the hole.
 Once the tree can rest in the hole, spread the roots out evenly and begin the process of filling in the rest of the hole.

-A newly planted tree needs staking for the first two to four years after planting until the trunk is strong enough to support itself, especially if the tree is planted in a site prone to heavy winds.
+Now that you have successfully planted your tree, let’s talk about how to grow fruit trees into healthy specimens.
+The first step is to provide support: A newly planted tree needs staking for the first years (two to four) after planting until the trunk is strong enough to support itself, especially if the tree is planted in a site prone to heavy winds.

-Always keep the mulch at least 3 inches away from the tree’s trunk and never let the mulch touch the bark on the tree.
+Pro tip: Always keep the mulch at least 3 inches away from the tree’s trunk, and never let the mulch touch the bark on the tree.

 Until its bark toughens, your tree risks being snacked on by deer and Peter Cottontail.
 If they eat the bark, it will damage your tree, potentially killing it.
 Chicken wire and other types of fencing provide the best option to keep animals away.